sanwooo/df-merge/README.md

 ## Dependencies

-To run the code, please install all dependencies specified in `pyproject.toml` via poetry.
-Install [poetry](https://python-poetry.org/docs/) and run the following command.
+To run the code, please install [poetry](https://python-poetry.org/docs/) and install all dependencies specified in `pyproject.toml` using the following command
 ```
 poetry install
 poetry shell